lorin/booknotes/Complexity-and-Postmodernism.md

 Information has a direct, non-determinate influence on the system: it *causes* certain changes in teh system, but it does not fully *determine* the nature of these changes.

-Language interacts with the environment through the *users* of the language who have to interaact with the env't to surveive and operate in it.
+Language interacts with the environment through the *users* of the language who have to interaact with the env't to survive and operate in it.

 We try to makes sense of our experiences, and in the process create and expand our language.